ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 This tutorial walks you through the steps of setting up isolated workloads in a shared (multi-tenant) environment and a dedicated (single-tenant) environment.
 Provision an {{site.data.keyword.vpc_full}} (VPC) with subnets spanning multiple availability zones (AZs) and virtual server instances (VSIs) that can scale according to your requirements to ensure the high availability of your application.
 Furthermore, configure load balancers to provide high availability between zones within one region.
 Configure Virtual Private Endpoints (VPE) for your VPC providing private routes to services on the IBM Cloud.

-Isolate workloads by provisioning a dedicated host, attaching encrypted data volume, and resizing VSIs after the fact.
+Isolate workloads by provisioning a dedicated host, attaching an encrypted data volume to the dedicated VSI, and resizing VSIs after the fact.
 {:shortdesc}

 You will provision all of these services and VPC resources using {{site.data.keyword.bpfull_notm}}, which provides Terraform-as-a-Service capabilities.
-You will use a Terraform template that defines the {{site.data.keyword.Bluemix_notm}} resources to create, update, or delete.
+The Terraform template defines the {{site.data.keyword.Bluemix_notm}} resources to be created, updated, or deleted.

 ## Objectives
 {: #vpc-scaling-dedicated-compute-objectives}

-* Learn how to set up a multi-zone VPC with instance autoscaling
+* Learn how to set up a multi-zone VPC with instance autoscaling.
-* Understand the concepts of public and private load balancing
+* Understand the concepts of public and private load balancing.
-* Learn how to scale instances dynamically or periodically
+* Learn how to scale instances dynamically or periodically.
-* Learn the use of dedicated instances
+* Learn the use of dedicated instances.

 ![Architecture](images/solution62-vpc-scaling-dedicated-hidden/architecture_diagram.png)

 1. The frontend app deployed on VSI(s) communicates to the backend app via the private load balancer.
 2. The backend app securely communicates with the cloud services via a virtual private endpoint (VPE).
-3. As the traffic increases, scaling for VPC is enabled and dynamically adds or removes VSIs based on metrics like CPU, RAM, etc., or through scheduled scaling.
+3. As the load on the application increases, scaling for VPC is enabled and dynamically adds or removes VSIs based on metrics like CPU, RAM, etc., or through scheduled scaling.
 4. As the scope expands, dedicated compute isolates and performs heavy computation on the data.
 Resize the dedicated instance by updating the profile based on your requirement.
 5. The dedicated instance communicates with cloud services via a virtual private endpoint (VPE).